waltersmac/Disaster-Response-Pipelines/README.md

   * Cleans the data
   * Stores it in a SQLite database

+Note - Please run "make requirements" to ensure the required modules are installed.

 To run ETL pipeline that cleans data and stores in database:
 `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`